 How to Provide Better Courtroom Testimony

-How to get prepared for success on the witness stand
+Preparing for success on the witness stand

-When Testifying in Court, All Eyes Are on You
+All Eyes on You

 To make matters worse, you might feel like you're under attack when attorneys pepper you with questions about every detail, no matter how insignificant it may seem.
 It's uncomfortable and frightening, and the gravity of the responsibility can be overwhelming.